kaelzhang/node-commonjs-walker/README.md

 - `require()` a directory.
 - If a module is not found, commonjs-walker will attempt to load the required filename with the added extension of `.js`, `.json`, and then `.node`, according to [File Modules](http://nodejs.org/api/modules.html#modules_file_modules)
-- You can define what extensions should commonjs-walker fallback to by [options.fallbackExts](#optionsfallbackExts), which will be very usefull for browser-side commonjs modules.
+- You can define what extensions should commonjs-walker fallback to by [options.extensions](#optionsextensions), which will be very usefull for browser-side commonjs modules.

 ## walker(entry, [options], callback)